-Organizations may promote or sell merchandise or services in the resident floors and College common areas only if approved through the Dean of Students.
-The request should be submitted 10 days prior to the event.
-The Dean of Students and Senior Vice Chancellor for Academic Affairs, in collaboration with the Chancellor's Cabinet as needed, are responsible for the final decision.
+Organizations may promote or sell merchandise or services in the resident floors and College common areas only if approved through the Director of Student Affairs and Diversity Equity and Inclusion.
+The request should be submitted 10 business days prior to the event.
+The Director of Student Affairs and Diversity Equity and Inclusion and Chief Academic Officer, in collaboration with the Chancellor's Leadership Team as needed, are responsible for the final decision.